LilithTundrus/e621-api-wrapper/docs/Dmail.md

 ## Unavailable Endpoints

-Some dmail methods aren't exposed through the wrapper for sorting mail.
+Some dmail endpoints aren't exposed through the wrapper for sorting mail.

 <br>